gregoryerrl/self-mastery/markdown/The HTML-CSS-JavaScript Self-Mastery Workbook.md

 - Why is it important to return values rather than just console.log?
 - When should you use arrow functions versus regular functions?
 - How does scope protect variables?
+- What is a closure and why is it useful?
+- How do closures enable private variables?
+- When does a closure get created?

 ---